ut-sedwards/flatfile-problem/README.md

 ## Development

-To run the project and develop locally run `npx flatfile develop typescript/index.ts` to start a local listener.
+To run the project and develop locally run `yarn dev` or `npx flatfile develop typescript/index.ts` to start a local listener.

 ## Deployment

-To deploy the processing code run `npx flatfile deploy typescript/index.ts`
+To deploy the processing code run `yarn deploy-processor` or `npx flatfile deploy typescript/index.ts`

-To deploy the space configuration run `npx flatfile deploy typescript/space-configure.ts`
+To deploy the space configuration run `yarn deploy-confifguration` or `npx flatfile deploy typescript/space-configure.ts`

 ## See all code examples